HomiGrotas/Dorina/README.md

 ## Stages:
 - [x] design the language
-- [x] build a python interpeter
+- [x] build a python interpreter
-- [ ] build an assembly interpeter based on the python version
+- [ ] build an assembly interpreter based on the python version